 Fundamental analysis examines the reasons behind the price action.
-The analyst uses economic indicators and news flows to decide on the causes behind price movements.
-Since one cannot determine the cause of something which has not yet happened, the causal relationships demonstrated by fundamental analysis are always about present market behavior.
+The analyst (such as George Soros) uses economic indicators and news flows to decide on the causes behind price movements.
+Since one cannot determine the cause of something which has not yet happened, the causal relationships demonstrated by fundamental analysis are always about present market behaviour.
 Nonetheless, economic events move slower than market developments, and this is the real cause of the great predictive and interpretative power of fundamental analysis.

 Fundamental analysis is really old compared to technical analysis

 Technical analysis is a relatively new phenomenon.
 It has been developed mostly in the last century, for the most part by US-based traders, for providing some clarity to short term price actions.
 Fundamental analysis, on the other hand, has been with us for many centuries.
 The ancient speculator of the Peloponnesian War in Classical Greece used news flow (hearsay, public meetings) and economic data on supply and demand (starvation, poor harvest) for stockpiling resources and for deciding when to sell them.
 The ancient Chinese classic Shiji, which records the lives and exploits of important personages two millennia before our time, reports on successful traders and speculators who traded wartime shortages, or the needs of warlords for massive profits.
 Some of these people were middlemen who exploited the inefficiencies of ancient markets, others were producers themselves with good insight into macro-scale developments, and patience allowed them to successfully utilize their analytical capabilities.
 But all of them used news and analysis to profit from fundamental developments, without any tool other than common sense to help them.